Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Background

 One of the most fundamental questions in modern physics is whether gravity itself is a quantum force.
 In the realm of particle physics, it has been considered that probing the quantum nature of gravity would require extremely high-energy experiments, such as those conducted in particle accelerators or astrophysical observations of extreme environments like black holes.
-However, in recent years, a novel approach has emerged, suggesting that small-scale, highly controlled tabletop experiments might provide experimental verification of gravity’s quantum nature \cite{aspelmeyer2022zeh,marletto2025quantum,bosespin} (see also Section IV C of \cite{bose2025massive}).
-In these experiments, two massive particles are placed in a spatial superposition at different locations and allowed to interact solely through gravity over a specified period.
+However, in recent years, a novel approach has emerged, suggesting that small-scale, highly controlled tabletop experiments might provide experimental verification of quantum nature of gravity \cite{aspelmeyer2022zeh,marletto2025quantum} (see also Section IV C of \cite{bose2025massive}).
+In these experiments, two massive particles are placed in a spatial superposition at different locations and allowed to interact solely through gravity over a period.
 A key insight from quantum information theory states that classical interactions alone cannot generate entanglement \cite{bose2017spin} (see \cite{krisnanda2017revealing,lami2024testing,galley2022no} for general frameworks).
-Therefore, if measurable entanglement between the two particles is observed, it would serve as strong evidence that gravity itself must be inherently quantum in nature.
-While there is still debate over what can be concluded from the detection of gravity mediated entanglement \cite{anastopoulos2018comment,hall2018two,anastopoulos2021gravitational,fragkos2022inference,ma2022limits,martin2023gravity,christodoulou2023gravity,huggett2023quantum}, it nonetheless marks a significant step toward uncovering the quantum mechanical properties of gravity.
+Therefore, if measurable entanglement between the two particles is observed, it would serve as evidence that gravity itself must be inherently quantum in nature.
+The entanglement generated in such a setup is referred to as {\it gravity-induced entanglement}.
+While there is still debate over what can be concluded from the detection of gravity-induced entanglement \cite{hall2018two,anastopoulos2021gravitational,fragkos2022inference,ma2022limits,martin2023gravity,christodoulou2023gravity,huggett2023quantum,aziz2025classical}, it nonetheless marks a significant step toward uncovering the quantum mechanical properties of gravity.

 One of the most well-studied protocols is the path protocol \cite{bose2017spin,marletto2017gravitationally}, in which each of two massive spin-$1/2$ particles is placed in a superposition of two spatially separated paths.
 The particles interact via the Newtonian gravitational potential, and are then recombined so that the resulting path entanglement is mapped onto their spin degrees of freedom.
 This spin entanglement is subsequently measured to witness gravitationally induced quantum correlations.
 Another scheme is the oscillator protocol \cite{krisnanda2020observable,bose2022mechanism,yant2023gravitationally}, which involves two harmonic oscillators with delocalized wavefunctions placed in close proximity.
 The Newtonian gravitational interaction between them can generate entanglement directly through their continuous degrees of freedom.
 An alternative proposal \cite{carney2021using} involves an atom interferometric setup, and several other related schemes have also been put forward \cite{marshman2020locality,torovs2021relative,PhysRevD.104.126030,howl2023gravitationally,fujita2023inverted,bengyat2024gravity,kaku2025sudden}.